FreeWaveTechnologies/ZumIQ/End_to_End_Demos/NodeRED_demo/README.rst

 In each ZumLink IPR, go to FreeWave CLI to set the following configuration values.

-.. warning :: If both radios are within close distance to each other (a foot or less) the txPower needs to be turned down
+**Warning** If both radios are within close distance to each other (a foot or less) the txPower needs to be turned down

 =============================  ====================================================================
 **Setting Field**              **Value**